 History & Origin

-- Pulled milk carts
+- Pulled milk carts (draft work)

 - Herded cattle